Ancient Near Eastern cosmology: Separation of heaven and earth

 The cosmic union, or marriage, of heaven and earth is spoken of in ancient Near Eastern texts stretching back to the 3rd millennium BC.
 The first source that mentions their separation is from the late 3rd millennium BC, known as the Song of the hoe.
 During the 2nd millennium BC, these texts shift in their focus from the union to the separation of heaven and earth, as shown by Sumerian, Akkadian, Phoenician, Egyptian, and Greek mythologies.

+Chamber A at Yazılıkaya, a Hittite rock sanctuary whose divine processions have been interpreted in relation to Hittite cosmic and calendrical symbolism.

 The cause of the separation involves either the agency of Enlil or takes place as a spontaneous act.
 One recovered Hittite text states that there was a time when they "severed the heaven from the earth with a cleaver", and an Egyptian text refers to "when the sky was separated from the earth" (Pyramid Text 1208c).
 OIP 99 113 ii and 136 iii says Enlil separated Earth from Sky and separated Sky from Earth.
 Enkig and Ninmah 1–2 also says Sky and Earth were separated in the beginning.
 The introduction of Gilgamesh, Enkidu, and the Netherworld says that heaven is carried off from the earth by the sky god Anu to become the possession of the wind god Enlil.
 Several other sources also present this idea.

 In the Akkadian Enuma Elish, written in the early 1st millennium BC, the god Marduk divides the corpse of the slain primordial goddess Tiamat into two parts, one stretched out to create heaven, the other to create the earth.
 As begins in lines 135–138:135 The Lord [Marduk] rested, examining her [Tiamat's] dead body, 136.
 To divide the abortion (and) to create ingenious things (therewith).
 137. He split her open like a mussel (?) into two (parts); 138.
 Half of her he set in place and formed the sky (therewith) as a roof....The nature of the original mass is described in several ways.
 In older, Sumerian texts from the 3rd to early 2nd millennia BC, the original mass was a solid.
 In the younger Akkadian tradition, such as the Enuma Elish, the original mass was a water.
 In the Sumerian sources, heaven and earth are separated over the course of "long days and nights" (similar to the six-day timeline in the Genesis creation narrative), by two gods: Anu, the King of Heaven, and Enlil, the King of Earth.